proglang/proglang.github.io/src/teaching/24ws/fp.md

 ## Exam

-The exam will be on 2025-03-06 and will take place in the computer pools.
-Further information will be announced in time.
+The exam will be on 2025-03-06 and will take place in the computer pools starting at 14:00.
+Further information will be announced in due time.

+Here are the short programming tasks of three old (take home) exams:
+[exam-01][exam-01], [exam-02][exam-02], [exam-03][exam-03].
+The second
+part of the previous exams was a larger project, which is not included.

+[exam-01]: /teaching/24ws/fp/material/exam-1.pdf
+[exam-02]: /teaching/24ws/fp/material/exam-2.pdf
+[exam-03]: /teaching/24ws/fp/material/exam-3.pdf

 ## Communication